 Best boa constrictor substrates:

-- DIY mix (40% Organic Topsoil + 40% Zoo Med ReptiSoil + 20% Play Sand): This is arguably the best substrate option for boas because it is composed of natural materials least likely to contribute to impaction, smells nice, holds humidity well, drains beautifully, and is very cheap.
+- DIY mix (40% plain topsoil + 40% Zoo Med ReptiSoil + 20% play sand): This is arguably the best substrate option for boas because it is composed of natural materials least likely to contribute to impaction, smells nice, holds humidity well, drains beautifully, and is very cheap.
 One batch made with one bag of each fills a 4×2 base quite nicely.

 - Terra Firma by The BioDude: Terra Firma is a bioactive-ready soil mix that tolerates higher temperatures and holds humidity well.
 It also holds burrows and tunnels well and does not require a drainage layer.
 Fairly expensive compared to the first option, but it lasts a long time and is well worth the investment.
 Bioactive substrate is naturalistic substrate taken to the next level by adding detritivore insects (aka “clean-up crew”) which help break down waste and control bacteria and fungi.
 Bioactive substrates, if properly maintained, can go years without need for replacement.
 Join the Reptile & Amphibian Bioactive Setups group on Facebook for more information.